-Milk Teeth (Baby Teeth) are as important as the permanent teeth.
-Parents think milk teeth are anyways going to shed and so taking care of them is not important at all.
+Milk Teeth (Baby Teeth) are as important as permanent teeth.
+Parents think milk teeth are anyways going to shed, so taking care of them is not important.
 But that is not the case.
 The milk teeth are as important as the permanent teeth.
 The care for the milk teeth is almost the same as it is for the permanent teeth.

 1. There is only one set of milk teeth

-Many times parents ask that their child has lost a milk tooth early due to either cavity or trauma and will the child get the milk tooth again.
-The answer is NO. The milk tooth will only be replaced by the permanent tooth when the time comes.
+Many times, parents ask if their child has lost a milk tooth early due to either a cavity or trauma and if the child will get the milk tooth again.
+The answer is NO. The permanent tooth will only replace the milk tooth when the time comes.
 There is only one set of milk teeth and one set of permanent teeth.

-So, make sure the child has all the milk teeth intact till the age of eruption of the permanent teeth.
-The child should be taken to a dentist if there is a cavity or any kind of injury to the tooth.
-Do not ignore.
+So, make sure the child has all the milk teeth intact until the age of eruption of the permanent teeth.
+If there is a cavity or any kind of injury to the tooth, the child should be taken to a dentist.
+Do not ignore it.

 Related: Baby Developmental Milestones 0-12 months